CansCe/examination_managing_app/README.md

 - Check API discovery service logs
 - Ensure CORS is configured correctly
 - For Android emulator, use `10.0.2.2` instead of `localhost`
+- If using HTTPS, verify SSL certificates are valid and not expired

 ### Chat Not Working
 - Verify Socket.io connection in browser console